ZhouYingSASA/ZhouYingSASA/README.md

 - 👯 I’m collaborating with my teammates on the same wavelength.

-- 😘 You can visit my social homepage in my github profile on the left
+- 😘 You can visit my social homepage in my github profile on the left.

-- 🤩 Several stars will be really appreciated
+- 🤩 Several stars will be really appreciated.

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=ZhouYingSASA&count_private=true)